-It was a great time to be in the solar industry: solar units were decent quality and their upfront cost was coming down, Government subsidies or bonus schemes were in place and customers could expect a decent feed-in tariff for their excess power.
+It was a great time to be in the solar industry: solar units were decent quality and their upfront cost was coming down.
+Government subsidies or bonus schemes were in place and customers could expect a decent feed-in tariff for their excess power.

 This meant you could outlay a decent amount of cash on a sizeable system with a lifespan of up to 20 years and a payback period of five to seven years!
 Think about that – more than a decade of lower energy bills and money coming back into your pocket – all while feeling good about doing your bit for the environment by increasing your use of renewable energy.

 But as the market grew from niche to mass, so too did Government attempts to regulate the uptake of solar – both to ensure the reliability of the power grid and, arguably, to help protect large generators from going bust or hiking up their prices.

-Fast-forward to 2020 and we have a scenario where the average customer feels they have to be wary of the “cowboys” and “sharks” in the industry, and where the engineers, project managers, and tradespeople who are highly skilled solar PV specialists are left scratching their heads as to why choices around these technical and important pieces of infrastructure are based solely on price.
+Fast-forward to 2020 and we have a scenario where the average customer feels they have to tread carefully in choosing products and installers.
+That leaves many engineers, project managers, and tradespeople who are highly skilled solar PV specialists – like those at Kerfoot who take pride in their work – are left scratching their heads as to why choices around these technical and important pieces of infrastructure are based solely on price.

 From our perspective, it leaves open important questions about how we educate consumers about the importance of quality, in both choosing products and suppliers, as well as the impact when many of the inferior systems fail, well short of their expected lifespan.

 We stand behind our work.
 For example, Kerfoot’s work at the Australian Maritime Museum involved the installation of 243.6 kW lightweight, best in class, first in Australia, solar panels.

 Learn more about how we’re tackling renewable energy projects.